bitpay/bitcore/docs/helpers/URI.md

 ## Create URI

-Another important usecase for the `URI` class is creating a bitcoin URI for sharing a payment request.
-That can be acomplished by using a dictionary to create an instance of URI.
+Another important use case for the `URI` class is creating a bitcoin URI for sharing a payment request.
+That can be accomplished by using a dictionary to create an instance of URI.

 The code for creating an URI from an Object looks like this:
 ```javascript